-The OXFORD MILITIA, formed in 1778, has also a long record of meritorious service, and bears the distinction of "Mediterranean."
+The Oxford Militia, formed in 1778, has also a long record of meritorious service, and bears the distinction of "Mediterranean."

-The ESSEX (RIFLES) MILITIA and the WEST ESSEX MILITIA, the 3rd and 4th Battalions of the Essex Regiment, date from 1759.
-The former used to bear an oak-leaf on their accoutrements which, according to Archer, was commemorative of the hiding of King Charles II. in an oak-tree in the forest of Hainault.
+The Essex (RIFLES) MILITIA and the West Essex MILITIA, the 3rd and 4th Battalions of the Essex Regiment, date from 1759.
+The former used to bear an oak-leaf on their accountrements which, according to Archer, was commemorative of the hiding of King Charles II. in an oak-tree in the forest of Hainault.
 To the same battalion the Territorial Regiment is indebted for its badge of the "Arms of Essex."

-The 2nd DERBY MILITIA, the ROYAL SHERWOOD FORESTERS MILITIA, and the 1st DERBY MILITIA form the 3rd, 4th, and 5th Battalions of the Sherwood Foresters (Derbyshire Regiment).
+The 2nd Derby Militia, the Royal Sherwood Foresters Militia, and the 1st Derby Militia form the 3rd, 4th, and 5th Battalions of the Sherwood Foresters (Derbyshire Regiment).
 They date respectively from 1855, 1778, and 1778, the 4th and 5th battalions being considerably senior in point of age to the 3rd.
 The Militia battalions of the Sherwood Foresters are favoured in the possession of very distinguished honorary colonels, the Marquis of Hartington, the Duke of Portland, and Sir F. Roberts, V.C., commanding the 3rd, 4th, and 5th battalions respectively.

-The romance that hangs about the very name of Sherwood Foresters induces us to glance for a moment at the earliest history of the fighting men of Nottinghamshire.
-In 1298 at Falkirk, where the splendid Nottinghamshire archers bent their trusty bows to a good purpose; at Nevill's Cross, Cressy, and Poietiers the Nottinghamshire men were foremost amongst the English yeomen; at Shrewsbury, where came to an end when the noble Percy was slain, Sir John Clifton and Sir Hugh Shirley and other brave knights and gentlemen of Nottinghamshire fell fighting at the head of their men.
-"At Agincourt, in 1415, the Nottinghamshire Archers again played a prominent part, and there, for the first time on record, they fought as 'Sherwood Foresters,' their banner being thus quaintly described by Drayton :-
+The romance that hangs about the very name of Sherwood Foresters induces us to glance for a moment at the earliest history of the fighting men of Nottinghamshire.\ In 1298 at Falkirk, where the splendid Nottinghamshire archers bent their trusty bows to a good purpose; at Nevill's Cross, Cressy, and Poictiers the Nottinghamshire men were foremost amongst the English yeomen; at Shrewsbury, where

-" Spears shook and falchions flashed amain, Fell England's arrow flight like rain,"
+&quot;Spears shook and falchions flashed amain, Fell England's arrow flight like rain,"

-A task rendered easy by the very interesting resumé of the Sherwood Foresters kindly forwarded to the author by Captain Napier Pearse.
+\ A task rendered easy by the very interesting resumé of the Sherwood Foresters kindly forwarded to the author by Captain Napier Pearse.